 Note that, as with other uses of '\\/', the slash is part of the recursive match, so you don't need another one.
-You don't need to separate \$1 from solitary either, since positional parameters are a special case, but you could use '\${1}solitary' for the look of it.
+You don't need to separate \$1 from solitary either, since positional parameters are a special case, but you could use ' $\{1\}$ solitary' for the look of it.
 Like glob qualifiers, recursive matches are handled by some magic in the function; in ordinary globbing you can't put these two forms inside parentheses.

-For the lazy, the option -w (which means 'with wildcards') will tell zmv to decide for itself where all the patterns are and automatically add parentheses.
-The two examples so far become zmv -nw '\' '\${(U)1}' zmv -nw '\\\/lonely' '\$1solitary'
+For the lazy, the option $\neg w$ (which means 'with wildcards') will tell zmv to decide for itself where all the patterns are and automatically add parentheses.
+The two examples so far become with exactly the same effects.

+'''

+zmv -nw '' '${(U)1}'

+zmv -nw '/lonely' '$1solitary'

+'''